Have you ever wondered: “Why pay for costly dental procedures when there are free online tutorials and YouTube videos of DIY alternatives?”

 Okay, without further ado, here’s the list:

-Apple cider vinegar, white vinegar, lemon juice, orange peel, ascorbic acid, etc.
+What softens tartar?
+Removing/dissolving tartar with apple cider vinegar, white vinegar, lemon juice, orange peel, ascorbic acid, etc.

 Let’s start off with the worst ideas – very acidic low pH substances.
-In short, on acidity scale pH levels from 1 to 6.9 are acidic (with pH 7 being neutral) and from 7.1 to 14 are alkaline.
-Your enamel softens in low pH and demineralizes (loses mineral content) in pH below 5.5 (precisely at pH 5.1-5.5), so you really want to be above these values most of the time.
+In short, on the acidity scale pH levels from 1 to 6.9 are acidic (with pH 7 being neutral) and from 7.1 to 14 are alkaline.
+Your enamel softens at low pH and demineralizes (loses mineral content) at pH below 5.5 (precisely at pH 5.1-5.5), so you really want to be above these values most of the time.
 If your pH levels drop below safe levels the last thing you want to be doing at this point is brushing your teeth.
 Yet that’s exactly what most DIY Tartar Removal tutorials recommend – to soften your enamel first and then brush your teeth.
 Yes, it will probably remove your tartar but most likely such procedures will also remove a layer of your enamel.
 Some may say “I do it and my teeth are fine” – well they may look and feel fine since initial changes are impossible to spot, but believe us – once you notice problems it may be too late and you may end up needing dental restorations.